sHuChI53/cars_week1_Summer_Analytics_caciitg/README.md

   - Basic insights from the Cars dataset

 - `Cars.csv`:
   The dataset used in the assignment.
-Contains information about various car models and their attributes (e.g., price, engine size, mileage, etc.).
+Contains information about various car models and their attributes (e.g., mpg, cylinders, displacement, car name, origin, etc.).

 ## 📊 Objective